AdobeDocs/marketo.it-IT/help/marketo/product-docs/administration/email-setup/filtering-email-bot-activity.md

    ![](assets/filtering-email-bot-activity-3.png)

-1. Sono disponibili due cursori tra cui scegliere.
-Puoi abilitare solo uno o entrambi.
-Se abiliti **[!UICONTROL Match with IAB List]**, scegli se [!UICONTROL log bot activity] _o_ [!UICONTROL filter bot activity].
+1. There are two sliders to choose from.
+You can enable just one or both.
+If you enable **[!UICONTROL Match with IAB List]**, choose whether to [!UICONTROL log bot activity] _or_ [!UICONTROL filter bot activity].

    ![](assets/filtering-email-bot-activity-4.png)

-1. Se abiliti **[!UICONTROL Match with Proximity Pattern]**, scegli se [!UICONTROL log bot activity] _o_ [!UICONTROL filter bot activity].
-Puoi anche impostare la quantità di secondi per **Durata tra le attività** (il valore predefinito è 0, il massimo è 3).
+1. If you enable **[!UICONTROL Match with Proximity Pattern]**, choose whether to [!UICONTROL log bot activity] _or_ [!UICONTROL filter bot activity].
+You can also set the amount of seconds for **Duration Between Activities** (default is 0, max is 3).

    ![](assets/filtering-email-bot-activity-5.png)

 >[!NOTE]
 >
->Con **Durata tra attività** impostata su 0 secondi, identificheremo le attività e-mail che si verificano nello stesso esatto secondo.
-Se si verificano più attività e-mail entro la quantità di secondi specificata, queste vengono identificate come attività bot.
+>With **Duration Between Activities** set to 0 seconds, we will identify email activities that are happening at the exact same second.
+If multiple email activities happen within the designated amount of seconds, it will be identified as bot activity.

 >[!IMPORTANT]
 >
->* Se scegli [!UICONTROL Filter Bot Activity], potresti notare un calo nelle aperture dei messaggi e-mail e nei clic quando le attività false vengono eliminate.
+>* If you choose [!UICONTROL Filter Bot Activity], you may see a drop in email opens and clicks as false activities are weeded out.

-**PASSAGGIO FACOLTATIVO**: per disattivare una delle due funzionalità, deselezionare il dispositivo di scorrimento corrispondente.
+**OPTIONAL STEP**: To disable either feature, simply deselect the respective slider.
 In tal caso, i dati non vengono ripristinati.

 >[!TIP]
 >
->Sfrutta i dati di attività bot negli elenchi avanzati tramite i filtri booleani &quot;Is Bot Activity&quot; (sì/no) e &quot;Bot Activity Pattern&quot; nei filtri &quot;Clicked Link in Email&quot; (Collegamento cliccato in e-mail) e &quot;Open Email&quot; (Apri e-mail) e i trigger &quot;Clicks Link in Email&quot; (Collegamento clic in e-mail) e &quot;Opens Email&quot; (Apri e-mail).
+>Leverage bot activity data in Smart Lists via &quot;Is Bot Activity&quot; boolean (yes/no) and &quot;Bot Activity Pattern&quot; in the &quot;Clicked Link in Email&quot; and &quot;Open Email&quot; filters, and &quot;Clicks Link in Email&quot; and &quot;Opens Email&quot; triggers.

 ## INSERIRE NELL&#39;ELENCO BLOCCATI IP {#ip-blocklist}

-Abbiamo compilato un elenco di indirizzi IP responsabili della generazione di milioni di falsi impegni, in quanto tali impegni ricevuti da uno qualsiasi dei seguenti IP vengono automaticamente filtrati e non aggiunti alla tua istanza di Marketo Engage.
-Questo può comportare una riduzione delle aperture delle e-mail, dei clic e di altre attività correlate.
-L&#39;elenco in appresso può essere aggiornato periodicamente.
+We&#39;ve compiled a list of IP addresses that are responsible for generating millions of fake engagements, as such engagement received from any of the following IPs is automatically filtered out and not added to your Marketo Engage Instance.
+This may result in a reduction in email opens, clicks, and other related activities.
+The list below may be updated periodically.

 * 40.94.34.52
 * 40.94.34.86